A quick summary:

 High turnover begins to ask questions and starts conversations around who’s next and why?
 The best way to deal with turnover is by being transparent.
 Explain to colleagues why people have left.
 Don’t allow rumours to dictate the discussion in the office.

 Secrecy is the enemy of great workplace relationships, healthy team morale and collaboration.
 If you want talented people to work in harmony, you must foster a culture of togetherness.

 Problems at a leadership level

 It’s leaders who steer that ship into shark-infested waters that can be potentially worse.
-Some work relationships simply don’t work, and that’s just a part of life.
+Some colleague relationships simply don’t work, and that’s just a part of life.
 In most cases, we can all remain civil despite our differences.

 After all, culture is built by leadership, and any form of toxic behaviour will flow through the company and create a tsunami of problems.

 If you don’t feel comfortable doing so, ask another team member to have this conversation.
-Whilst difficult conversations are never enjoyable, the rut that is poor morale is much harder to overcome.
+Whilst difficult conversations are never enjoyable, the rut that is poor team morale is much harder to overcome.

 A lack of communication throughout your team